hodl-dot-farm/hodl-farm-tezos-website/faq.md

 We use the amazing [Backerei](https://github.com/cryptiumlabs/backerei) software from Cryptium Labs, a group very involved in Tezos development.
 You can trust that your payout amounts are accurate.

 At hodl.farm, we insure liveness of our node and the whole network, so you can get the maximum payout that you deserve.
 Delegate to us today !

+## Why are my payouts so irregular ?

+We are a small baker.
+At the beginning of evey cycle, the network decides which slots we get to bake or endorse.
+These amount of slots are proportional to the number of rolls that we are responsible for.
+But there is a luck component.

+You may see big swings from one cycle to the other (from 50% to 200% or more).
+But over a long period of time, it evens out.

+Larger bakers have more consistent payouts because they have a large number of rolls.
+But rest assured that we pay you your fair share !

 ## How to delegate to you ?